Are you required to file to LOTR?

 The Province introduced a comprehensive plan in the 2018 budget to address broad concerns about housing afford-ability in BC.
 In its 30-point plan for housing affordability in BC (page 17), the government stated it is “taking action to end hidden ownership” in order to crack down on tax fraud and close loopholes.
 Since many parts of LOTA involve taxation matters, the Ministry of Finance is leading this initiative.

-Terminology and Definitions
+Terminology

 Section 6 of LOTA

-LOTA does not apply to Indigenous land or prescribed land, and does not apply in relation to any of the following: treaty lands of a Treaty First Nation, Nisga’a Lands; Nisga’a Fee Simple Lands as defined in the Definitions Chapter of the Nisga’a Final Agreement; Sechelt lands, as defined in section 2 (1) of the Sechelt Indian Band Self-Government Act (Canada); a reserve, as defined in section 2 (1) [definitions] of the Indian Act (Canada); Other Maa-nulth First Nation Lands as defined in the Definitions Chapter of the Maa-nulth First Nations Final Agreement; Other Tla’amin lands as defined in the Definitions Chapter of the Tla’amin Final Agreement; Other Tsawwassen Lands as defined in the Definitions Chapter of the Tsawwassen First Nation Final Agreement; prescribed land.
+LOTA does not apply to Indigenous land or prescribed land, and does not apply in relation to any of the following: treaty lands of a Treaty First Nation, Nisga’a Lands; Nisga’a Fee Simple Lands as defined in the Definitions Chapter of the Nisga’a Final Agreement; shíshálh Nation lands, as defined in section 2 (1) of the shíshálh Nation Indian Band Self-Government Act (Canada); a reserve, as defined in section 2 (1) [definitions] of the Indian Act (Canada); Other Maa-nulth First Nation Lands as defined in the Definitions Chapter of the Maa-nulth First Nations Final Agreement; Other Tla’amin lands as defined in the Definitions Chapter of the Tla’amin Final Agreement; Other Tsawwassen Lands as defined in the Definitions Chapter of the Tsawwassen First Nation Final Agreement; prescribed land.

 Administrator